 To quote PN one more time:

 I am going to side with PN, and say if you don’t drink, or don’t drink much, maintain at that level.
 Whatever health benefits alcohol may have are not drastic enough to weight out the possible negatives if you start drinking, or start drinking more, and can be obtained from much healthier sources (you know, like fruit and vegetables).
 If you drink around the “moderate” standards I explained above, I would consider cutting down back a little, or at least making sure you don’t end up going over.
-If you are regularly drinking heavily, I would encourage you to do your best to take it down to a moderate level, and definitely seek help if there is an addiction issue.
+If you are regularly drinking heavily, I would encourage you to do your best to take it down to a moderate level, and

 As for myself, I will keep enjoying my homebrew from my kegerator (on a low to moderate level)!